ourresearch/total-impact-core/PROVIDERS.md

 Should a single metric not exist for an item, you should return a None value for the metric.
 If no metrics exist all, you can return None instead of a dict.

+Some providers will never deal with more than a single alias at any time, due to the nature of the provider.
+For example, the wikipedia provider only expects a single DOI entry.
+In this case, simply read the first item, and if multiple are passed log a warning in the logs.

+    def metrics(self, aliases):
+        if len(aliases) != 1:
+            logger.warn("More than 1 DOI alias found, this should not happen.
+Will process first item only.")

 * biblio